-What Is The Average Cost of Car Insurance In the US?
+What Is The Average Cost of Car Insurance In the US for 2023?

 Car insurance costs tend to vary by the hundreds, sometimes even thousands of dollars and usually depend on the unique circumstances relevant to each insurance policy.
 That’s why it is always advisable for people seeking car insurance to compare the available rates and find the insurance companies for their needs.

 Other times, your occupational status can determine the insurance costs.
 For example, if you’re a college student, you are statistically more prone to causing accidents, so your insurance premiums will be higher.

 With that said, the average cost of car insurance in the US stands at $1,674 per year for full coverage.
 As we mentioned before, the costs for car insurance are heavily determined by a range of factors from the driver’s age and location to past driving records, the age of the vehicle etc. Individual quotes differ by insurance provider too, so the overall results vary greatly.